Resources for Seniors

 Frequently Asked Questions

-Q. I want to find information about residential care facilities in my community.
+Q. I want to find information about long-term care facilities in my community.
 What’s a good resource?

 Q. Can I get help paying for my prescriptions?